JanisKarasa/jk-digital-careers-website-v2/README.md

 - Connecting Web App to database hosted on cloud using **SQLAlchemy** library in Python
 - Retrieving data from a database and converting it to a list of dictionary objects
 - Managing sensitive connection credentials as environment variables with a Secret File (.env) and python-dotenv library for safe deployment
+- Managing SSL Certificates for safe connection to database

 ## Tools Used: